-- 1. THAT Report FIN-07-2021 Investment Status Report December 31, 2020 be received; - 2.
-AND THAT, in accordance with Section 8.0 of the Cash Management and Investments Policy #2001-11, as revised, \$1,834,275.85 of the 2020 investment income deficit be funded from the Investment Income Stabilization Reserve; - 3.
-AND THAT, in accordance with Section 3(b)(i) of the Hydro Legacy Fund Policy #2018-01, the weighted average yield to maturity be set at 4.0% for the purpose of accruing investment interest earnings to the Hydro Legacy Reserve Fund for 2020; - 4.
-AND THAT, in accordance with Section 3(c)(ii) of the Hydro Legacy Fund Policy, \$750,000 be allocated from the Hydro Legacy Reserve Fund to the Growing Communities Reserve.
+- 1. THAT Report FIN-06-2022 Investment Status Report December 31, 2021 be received; - AND THAT, in accordance with Section 8.0 of the Cash Management and Investments Policy #2001-11, as revised, \$780,624 of the 2021 investment income surplus be contributed to the Investment Income Stabilization Reserve; - 3.
+AND THAT, in accordance with Section 3(b)(i) of the Hydro Legacy Fund Policy #2018-01, the weighted average yield to maturity be set at 4.0% for the purpose of accruing investment interest earnings to the Hydro Legacy Reserve Fund for 2021; - 4.
+AND THAT the Cash Management and Investments Policy #2001-11 be revised to update the composition of the Investment Committee to include the Chair of Financial & Data Services; - 5.
+AND THAT the Hydro Legacy Policy be revisited, pursuant to the Policy requirements, in 2023 in order to address changes in the underlying principles, namely the methodology by which the purchasing power of the principal is protected and annually indexed; - 6.
+AND THAT the Growing Community Reserve Fund be closed upon the full utilization of the existing balance, as outlined in closed memorandum CDS-M01-2022 Potential Park Purchase.